IHE/RAD.IMR/input/pagecontent/volume-1.md

 > As of FHIR R4, FHIR DiagnosticReport and Composition are two independent resources with no explicit relationship.
 Future versions of FHIR may integrate FHIR DiagnosticReport and Composition to enable better presentation structure.

-Report Presentation is out of scope for IMR.
+In IMR, Report Presentation is controlled by the Report Creator for rendered reports, or is controlled by the Report Reader otherwise.

 ##### Message Structure